shubhpatel18/cs440/README.md

 	CREATE USER tau WITH PASSWORD '<TAU_PASSWORD_HERE>';
 	```

+	You can now exit the `postgres` command line.

 	Duplicate `server/resources/config_template.yaml` as `server/resources/config.yaml`,
 	and fill in your password.
+Do not commit this file to the repo.

 4. Enable password authentication for the new user.